kam-j/Journal/README.md

 # Journal

-//A journal app built with Bootstrap and a some JQuery plugins.
+A journal app built with Bootstrap and a few JQuery plugins.